BlueContext/Domus/content/recipes/poultry/chicken-and-dumplings.md

   main:
     parent: poultry
 title: Chicken & Dumplings
+serves: "Serves 6-8"
+summary: "This is my adaptation of an old recipe from Gourmet Magazine, and it’s the best version of chicken and dumplings that I know.
+The stew is rich and flavorful, and the dumplings are light and fluffy with a slight bite from the addition of cornmeal.
+It’s just perfect. "
 categories:
 - Main Dish
 ---
-*Serves 6-8*

-### Introduction

-This is my adaptation of an old recipe from Gourmet Magazine, and it’s the best version of chicken and dumplings that I know.
-The stew is rich and flavorful, and the dumplings are light and fluffy with a slight bite from the addition of cornmeal.
-It’s just perfect.
 Don’t skip the apple cider — it’s an odd ingredient, and you won’t taste it in the final dish, but it definitely adds something.
 You can use the pieces of a single whole chicken, but I prefer a mix of thighs and legs.
 Dark meat is superior for long-simmered chicken dishes.
 I often halve this recipe — it will still serve 4 generously.
 This hearty dish only needs a salad or some cheese and bread along with a bottle of cold white wine to make a magnificent dinner.

 ### Ingredients